anday013/SocialApp/README.md

 # Social App : Looks
-Social Media App for creating your fashion style and share it wth others...
+Social Media App for creating your fashion style and share it wth others both on IOS and Android...

 <p align="center">